 What I mean is be yourself and write content that you know and have researched about.

 If for some example you started a robotics blog and just put together some random content that you thought you knew about ultimately you would not become a successful blogger.

 For example, you wouldn’t take advice from an overweight personal trainer or someone selling a course on making money who hasn’t made money themselves except via selling the course on making money(this happens!)

 The reason I believe I became a successful blogger when I moved to Australia was I did move to Australia.
 So any article or topic I talked about I had actually done and experienced myself.

-Point being is write about what you know or have experienced.
-Honesty will triumph over all.
+Point being is writing about what you know or have experienced.
+Honesty will triumph overall.